In & Out Hotel and Residences

-Cambridge House is a Grade I listed town house in Mayfair with over 300ft of frontage to Piccadilly, overlooking Green Park in London W1..
+In & Out Hotel and Residences is a £165m redevelopment of a Grade I listed town house (Cambridge House/The In & Out Club) and adjacent buildings in Mayfair with over 300ft of frontage to Piccadilly, overlooking Green Park in London W1.

 Works to turn the property into Cambridge House Hotel and Residences started in January 2018.